harjot33/harjot33/README.md

 <h1 align="center">Hi 👋, I'm Harjot</h1>
 <h3 align="center">I like to explore my way around software development and data science.
-In love with the process of learning new things, failing at them and then finally getting them right! ¯\_(ツ)_/¯</h3>
+In love with the process of learning new things, sometimes failing at them and then finally getting them right! ¯\_(ツ)_/¯</h3>

 - 🔭 I’m currently working on a **cloud-based supply chain tracking system.**